asean-rssa/tf_azure_deployment/README.md

-## Automated process to create Azure Databricks Workspace with data exfiltration protection.
+## Automated process to deploy Azure Databricks Workspace with data exfiltration protection.

 Include:
-1. Hub-Spoke networking with egress firewall to control all outbound traffic.
+1. Hub-Spoke networking with egress firewall to control all outbound traffic, e.g. to pypi.org.
 2. Private Link connection for backend traffic from data plane to control plane.
 3. Private Link connection from user client to webapp service.
 4. Private Link connection from data plane to dbfs storage.